 The student population reflects the diversity found in the ethnic, cultural, and economic realities of the county, and the school encourages this diversity in the composition of its student body.
-The school population of approximately 1050 students is composed of African-American (5%), Latino/Hispanic (15%), Asian (3%), Caucasian (56%), Filipino (6%), multiracial (10%), American Indian (1%), Pacific Islander (2%) other (2%).
+The school population of approximately 1050 students is composed of African-American (4%), Latino/Hispanic (15%), Asian (4%), Caucasian (56%), Filipino (6%), multiracial (12%), American Indian (1%), Pacific Islander (1%) other (1%).

-Eighty two dedicated professionals comprise De La Salle’s administration and faculty.
-Four members have earned doctoral degrees, and fifty members have earned master’s degrees in their related fields of administration, teaching, counseling, or library services.
+Eighty-four dedicated professionals comprise De La Salle’s administration and faculty.
+Four members have earned doctoral degrees, and fifty one members have earned master’s degrees in their related fields of administration, teaching, counseling, or library services.
 De La Salle High School is served by a President/CEO.
 The President offers a school-wide vision and an enabling structure to accomplish the mission of our school.
 The President works in collaboration with and provides direction for the Vice-Presidents who serve as division leaders.
 The Vice-Presidents for Academic Life, Campus Life, Athletics, Advancement and Finance and Senior Staff for Office of the President constitute the President’s Cabinet.
-In addition, there are five counselors, two of whom are college counselors.
+In addition, there are six counselors, two of whom are college counselors.
 The faculty is noted for its professionalism, warmth, support, and availability to students and their parents.
 The Campus Ministry program involves students of all faiths at every grade level.

 The students’ families support the school with volunteer time (over 25,000 hours each year), through their participation in the Parent Association, Alumni Association, academic events, the performing arts programs, and interscholastic athletic events.
 This commitment of parental support is a distinguishing characteristic of De La Salle.